katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 == Changelog ==

+* Fixed: Issue with Add Event button preventing Edit Post/Page functionality is fully solved.
+Sorry for the frustration!
+* Fixed: Re-enable caching events data
-* Fixed: When switching accounts, delete cached data
+* Fixed: When switching accounts, delete all cached data

 = 3.1.8 on June 10 =
 * Fixed: Fatal error in "Add Event" button that would prevent Edit Post/Page pages from loading